DEFINITION SEMANTIC TAXONOMY CONTENT MANAGEMENT

 Description Abstract Concept

-Holonymy is a directional "whole-to-part" Relationship (often called Composition) between Particular Entitys, where the source Particular Entity (the whole) incorporates the target Particular Entity as one of its constituent parts.
+Holonymy Relation is a directional "whole-to-part" Relation (often called Composition) between First Order Entitys, where the source First Order Entity (the whole) incorporates the target First Order Entity as one of its constituent parts.

-In accordance with principles of Compositionality Holonymy is not simply the inverse of Meronymy (Part Of).
-In many cases, the target part is an independant Particular Entity which exists conceptually and often physically without requiring knowledge of, or containing an inherent reference to, its parent whole.
+In accordance with principles of Compositionality Holonymy Relation is not simply the inverse of Meronymy Relation.
+In many cases, the target part is an independant First Order Entity which exists conceptually and often physically without requiring knowledge of, or containing an inherent reference to, its parent whole.

-The embedding of a part within its whole involves a form of nesting (see Nesting Relationship and Aggregate Block).
+The embedding of a part within its whole involves a form of nesting (see Nesting Relation and Aggregate Block).
 It is important to note, however, that nesting does not inherently imply composition.

 Example: